DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

    :scale: 60%
    :alt: Geoff Bunza DCC Interface Board

-   Figure 7: Geoff Bunza DCC Interface Board
+   Geoff Bunza DCC Interface Board

 All you need to create your DCC Sniffer is to solder up this board and connect it to an Arduino.
 You can wire it to an Uno or Mega, but we like to use an Arduino Nano or ESP32 because you can connect the microcontroller and interface both on another carrier board or mount them in a case.
 The Nano and ESP32 are powered from the USB connection to your computer running a serial monitor, and it, in turn, can send that power to the DCC Interface Board.